ernestoyaquello/VerticalStepperForm/README.md

 }
 ```

 Most of the methods showed above will be called automatically by the library.
-For example, every time the user opens a step, the open step will be marked as completed or uncompleted depending on the value returned by `isStepDataValid()` (you can implement it to always return a valid value in case the step is optional).
+For example, every time the user opens a step, the callback `onStepOpened()` will be invoked and the open step will be marked as completed or uncompleted automatically depending on the value returned by `isStepDataValid()`.
+Then, the callback `onStepMarkedAsCompleted()`, if applicable, will also be invoked.

+It is worth noting that each step has a reference to the context accessible through `getContext()` and a reference to the form accessible through `getFormView()`, as well as several other useful methods.

 ### 4. Set Up The Form And Initialize It
 Once you have defined all your steps, you will need to find the view of the form to set it up and initialize it: